mausha/Getting-Cleaning-Data-Week-4-Course-Project/CodeBook.md

 ## Introduction

 This codebook describes a tidy dataset created from data collected from the accelerometers from the Samsung Galaxy S smartphone.
+The data set created through this project is a tidy data set because it has the following three characteristics as defined by Hadley Wickham in the [Tidy Data Paper](https://vita.had.co.nz/papers/tidy-data.pdf):

+1. Each variable forms a column.
+2. Each observation forms a row.
+3. Each type of observational unit forms a table.

 ## Source Data